Hackers tried to steal Airbus secrets via contractors - AFP

 Over the past 12 months, Airbus has been targeted by four major cyber attacks, AFP cited one of the sources as saying.
 Some of the attacks date back further, the report said.

-The report cited the sources as saying the hackers appeared to have been seeking information about engines for the A400M military transport aircraft and A350 airliner.
+The hackers appeared to have been seeking information about engines for the A400M military transport aircraft and A350 airliner, according to the sources in the report.

-It said the security sources have not definitively attributed responsibility for the cyber attacks, but that they bore the hallmarks of groups linked to Chinese intelligence.
+It said the security sources had not definitively attributed responsibility for the cyber attacks, but that they bore the hallmarks of groups linked to Chinese intelligence.

 ((christian.lowe@thomsonreuters.com; +33 1 49 49 52 07;))